haginrich/goscrobble/README.md

 > [!WARNING]
 > This project is still beta software.
 Features may break without warning (especially on macOS), scrobbling may be unreliable, and the config file format is subject to change.
 Use at your own risk.
 >
-> This README refers to the `main` branch.
+> **Note:** This README refers to the `main` branch.
 To view the README for a specific version, check out the corresponding tagged commit.

 ## Installation